 Learn more: The Case of Italy

-Italy is one of the most notorious cases.
-The Italian driftnet fleet has undergone various conversion plans that began over 10 years ago and were financed with public funds.
-However, Oceana located more than 137 vessels with illegal drift nets on board and has documented the fleet using these nets.
+Italy was one of the most notorious cases.
+The Italian driftnet fleet underwent various conversion plans that and were financed with public funds.
+However, Oceana located more than 137 vessels with illegal drift nets on board and documented the fleet using these nets.

-Italian legislation allows the use of nets called ferrettara, drift nets with the following characteristics:
+Italian legislation allows the use of nets called ferrettara, are drift nets with the following characteristics:

 - Length: up to 2.5 km

 - Mesh size: less than 180 mm